WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.15
+## Changed in v2024.16

-* A bunch of new loot for the Ringing Deeps
+* A bunch of new loot for Hallowfall
-* Fix ctrl-clicking to set a waypoint from popups/history/etc not forcing its way into TomTom's crazy arrow
+* Fix TomTom waypoints still pushing onto the arrow (with a more specific combination of settings between addons required now!), and not clearing after the popup closed